Navilatirtha

-Naviluteertha is a village in Savadatti taluk of Belagavi district, Karnataka.
+Naviluteertha is a village in Savadatti taluk of Belagavi district, Karnataka, India.
 It is a well-known picnic spot.
 The place derives its name as so many peafowls are found here.
-It has a Dam (called Renuka Sagara or Naviluteertha Dam or Malaprabha Dam) that was built in 1974 across Malaprabha river.
-This dam is the shortest dam in Karnataka with a height of 155 m and 41 m length with four gates.
+It has a dam (called Renuka Sagara or Naviluteertha Dam or Malaprabha Dam) that was built in 1974 across Malaprabha river.
+This is the shortest dam in Karnataka with a height of 155 m and 41 m length with four gates.